bgin-global/BGIN-Agent-Framework/MVP_READY.md

 ## 🎉 Ready to Go!

-Your BGIN AI MVP is now ready for deployment.
+Your BGIN AI MVP is now ready for Block 13 deployment with comprehensive integration roadmap featuring Kwaai Privacy Platform, First Person Project (FPP) compliance, Trust over IP (ToIP) framework, and Privacy Pools integration.
 Choose your preferred deployment method and start exploring the multi-agent privacy-preserving research platform!

+The Block 13 MVP showcases a complete agentic framework that combines privacy-preserving analytics, data sovereignty, trust networks, and economic incentives to create a sustainable ecosystem for blockchain governance research and collaboration.

 ---

 **Built with ❤️ for the BGIN community**

+*Featuring the complete Block 13 Integration Roadmap: Kwaai + FPP + ToIP + Privacy Pools*